pryabov/Education-Materials/trivial-architecture/README.md

-# Console Application with Trivial Architecture
+# Console Application with Architecture Sample

-Before running an application make sure that the database was created and all migrations were applied.
+Before running the application make sure that the database was created and all migrations were applied.

 ## Application Functionality